-Our global workforce of approximately 148,000 employees including our contractor workforce are some of the industry's best makers, problem-solvers, innovators, craftspeople, and leaders and represent a global mosaic of cultures, experiences, expertise, perspectives, and abilities.
-We believe that our performance is driven by our workforce, who move forward through a values-driven, high-performing, and dynamic culture underlined by integrity, collaboration, resilient ingenuity and sustainability.
-To maintain competitiveness and world-class capabilities, we regularly review and refine our human capital management programs, policies, and procedures to ensure that we consistently work to attract, select, develop, engage and retain strong, diverse talent.
-Our policies, philosophy, and strategies support the inclusion of all people in our working environment.
-Further, we are committed to respecting the human rights of our employees and improving their quality of life.
+Our global workforce of approximately 148,000 employees including our contractor workforce are some of the industry's best makers, problem-solvers, innovators, craftspeople, and leaders and represent a global mosaic of cultures, experiences, expertise, perspectives, and capabilities.
+We believe that our performance is impacted by our human capital management, and as a result we consistently work to attract, select, develop, engage and retain strong talent.